Posted on 22nd of September, 2011 by Lévana

 confectioner’s sugar and cinnamon for dusting, optional

-Assembly: Preheat the oven to 375*F. Cut the pile of phyllo leaves crosswise into thirds.
+Assembly: Preheat the oven to 375*F. Cut the pile of fillo leaves crosswise into thirds.
 Take out two leaves, with the narrow side facing you.
 Brush the top leaf lightly with oil.
 Place one heaping tablespoon of filling down the center.
-Roll the phyllo over the stuffing, part-way up, jelly-roll style.
+Roll the fillo over the stuffing, part-way up, jelly-roll style.
 Fold the sides toward the center, and roll tightly all the way up.
 Place seam-side down on a greased cookie sheet.
 Repeat with the remaining leaves and filling, always working with two leaves at a time.
+Brush the rolls with oil.

 Bake for about 35 minutes, or until golden brown and very crisp.
 Dust with confectioner’s sugar and cinnamon, if using, and serve hot.
-Allow two to three per person.
+Allow about two pastilla rolls per person.